You – the most important person in your life.

 We were reminded of the need to renew future planning of urban spaces to include community wellbeing and how we now understand more than ever before that green spaces are essential to our communities.
 Cemeteries are already playing a vital role in this regard.

 Annette shared the United Nations statistic that by 2050, 66% of the world’s population will live in a city – and not all cities have green spaces, but most have a cemetery.
 She shared her experience of a Crematory/Cemetery in Nepal and how it is used as a hub of vibrant connection for the people of the region.

-It's clear that cemeteries play a vital role in the community.
+Cemeteries play a vital role in the community.
 They are a symbol of closure, a place to reflect, a space of peace, a walking path, a café date, a family meeting, a destination of beauty and tranquillity, or a guided tour under the stars.
-The 'place' is as important to the community as the 'people' who guide them through their experience of it.
+The ‘place’ is as important to the community as the ‘people’ who guide them through their experience of it.

 As our generations of young adults in the community evolve, priorities change (or become more pronounced).
 It is said that Generation Z cares most about improving the world.
 They are passionate about the environment and gender equality, and wellbeing.
-Topics like 'regenerative planning' are now mainstream – did you see this article in WLD (World Landscape Architecture)?
-It is now commonplace to see sculptures and restorative landscaping in Cemetery grounds.
+Topics like ‘regenerative planning’ are now mainstream – did you see this article in WLD (World Landscape Architecture)?
+It is now commonplace to see sculptures and restorative landscaping on Cemetery grounds.

 The common denominator that binds all of these pressing needs and priorities together is you – YOU are the U in Universal death care.
 As death care sector professionals, regardless of the role, the location, the hours, or the space… you provide an important brick in the wall of community and social engagement.
 Your people, services, and facilities deliver both tangible and intangible value to others.
 You take the ideas and needs of your community back to the Trusts, Boards, and Councils, who in turn look to the plans and projects.